 Tigers are the largest cat species and the third largest land carnivore after the Polar bear and the Brown bear.
-Usually, they weigh up to 675 pounds, and live for around 20 to 25 years.
+They usually weigh up to 675 pounds and live for around 20 to 25 years.
 A tigress is usually smaller than the male in all the subspecies, and an adult tiger reaches a body length of around 11 feet.

 These animals are known to have the longest canines of the living cats.
-Their most distinct features are powerful forelimbs, large heads, in addition to the dark vertical stripes which are distinct for each individual tiger, on their reddish-orange fur bodies.
+Their most distinct features are powerful forelimbs and large heads, plus the dark vertical stripes that are unique to each individual tiger, set against their reddish-orange fur.

 Habitat and Location

-Dense forests with sufficient cover, access to water, and existence of prey, are the most important factors that determine this cat’s habitat.
+Dense forests with enough cover, access to water, and an abundance of prey are the most important factors that shape a tiger's habitat.
 Formerly, tigers were found ranging from the forests of eastern Turkey to the Russian Far East, including the western regions of Asia, the Indian sub-continent, Indochina, China, and the southern parts of Indonesia.
-However, today, their habitat has been reduced to a mere 7% of the previous range.
+Today, however, their habitat has been reduced to a mere 7% of that original range.

 Sub-species of Tiger

 There are nine recognized subspecies of tigers, three of which are now extinct.
-Different subspecies inhabit different habitats, like the tropical rainforests, evergreen and temperate forests, in addition to mangrove swamps.
-The sub-species that are still around are, Bengal tiger, Indo Chinese tiger, South China tiger, Siberian tiger, Sumatran tiger, and Malayan tiger.
+Different subspecies inhabit different habitats, tropical rainforests, evergreen and temperate forests, and mangrove swamps.
+The subspecies that are still alive today are the Bengal tiger, Indo-Chinese tiger, South China tiger, Siberian tiger, Sumatran tiger, and Malayan tiger.

-- The Sumatran Tiger (Panthera tigris sumatrae) is found on the Sumatra island in Indonesia.
+• The Sumatran Tiger (Panthera tigris sumatrae) is found on the island of Sumatra in Indonesia.

 The Three Extinct Subspecies